-ACCT 2376 Cost Accounting (3)
+ACCT 2376 Cost Accounting (3) (Last year's course prefix/number ACC 238)

 Prerequisite: Accounting 2302.
 The theory and practice of accounting for a manufacturing concern are presented.
 The measurement and control of material, labor, and factory overhead are studied.
 Budgets, variance analysis, standard costs, and joint and by-product costing are also included.
 (3 Lec.)